SAP-samples/cloud-mdk-tutorial-samples/README.md

 # Developer Tutorials - SAP Mobile Development Kit

-# The samples provided in this repository reference to the MDK tutorials listed [here](https://developers.sap.com/topics/mobile-development-kit.html#tutorials).
+The samples provided in this repository reference to the MDK tutorials listed on the SAP Developer Center  [Mobile Development Kit page](https://developers.sap.com/topics/mobile-development-kit.html#tutorials).

 ***
 ### Description
-These sample resources demonstrate various components & features of the Mobile development kit (MDK) in the context of bigger apps and provide samples referenced in developer tutorals.
+These sample resources demonstrate various components & features of the Mobile development kit (MDK) in the context of bigger apps and provide samples referenced in developer tutorials.
 The samples include:

 * How to quick start with the Mobile Development Kit (MDK)
 * How to create an MDK Online/Offline app
-* How to add CRUD (Create, Read, Update & Delete) funtionality
+* How to add CRUD (Create, Read, Update & Delete) functionality.
-* How to store the data locally, make some transcations against the local database (offline store), upload the changes to the backend
+* How to store the data locally, make some transactions against the local database (offline store), upload the changes to the backend
 * How to add client side validation rule
 * How to implement deep linking opening an installed app like SAP Mobile Cards, SAP Fiori Client etc.
 * How to upload client logs, enable Push notifications, add Styling, handle Error Archive, OData Annotations